Consult local regulatory agencies in your area

 - Increasing the retail price of alcohol is one of the most effective strategies to reduce accessibility and alcohol-related harm.
 It can be achieved in a number of ways including; increasing excise tax, introducing Minimum Unit Pricing, restricting the promotion of discounted alcohol.

-The low price of alcohol is a key driver in our drinking culture.
+The low price of alcohol is a key driver of our drinking culture.
+Cheap alcohol fuels heavy drinking.

-Alcohol is now more affordable than it has ever been.
+In 2017, alcohol was found to be more affordable than ever before.
 Wine has particularly become more affordable.
-This means that is now takes us less time to earn enough money to buy a standard drink.
+This means that it now takes us less time to earn enough money to buy a standard drink.

 In New Zealand, off-licences are now selling approximately 75% of all alcohol.
 Supermarkets are big players in the retail market.

-Having many outlets in a community results in competition, which drives prices down.
-Cheap alcohol cost lives.
+High liquor outlet density in a community may lead to competition, which drives prices down.

-Increasing the price of alcohol is one the strongest tools in our kete / basket to reduce harm.
-It is the most important.
+Increasing the price of alcohol is one of the strongest tools in our kete / basket to reduce harm.
+A large body of high-quality research suggests that a 10% increase in price reduces overall alcohol consumption by 5%.
+In fact, it is the most important strategy to reduce inequities in alcohol harm.

 Restricting alcohol advertisng and sponsorship is one of three 'best buys' evidence-based measures to reduce alcohol harm endorsed by the World Health Organisation.
 There is strong public support for restricting alcohol advertising and sponsorship in New Zealand in the same way as is tobacco advertising and sponsorship is restricted.
 Product labelling is important for branding and marketing of alcoholic beverages, but also provides a key platform for including information about risks associated with drinking, particularly the risks of drinking during pregnancy.
 Research shows graphic pictorial health warnings are more effective than text warnings.